pcanwar/LendingNFTs/README.md

 ```

 - **cancel** function on the contract

-Lender can cancel their sig and root at any time.
+Lender can cancel their sig and root at any time before the borrower start the loan.
+Once the loan starts, the lender can not cancel the deal.
 ```javascript
 /*
 * @notice: only lender can cancel their offer usin their nonces that they use to sign the loan deal